 The direction (scope) of the contract is something you want to include and it essentially breaks down what the responsibilities are for the contractor.
 For example, you might include the word count of the book and any responsibilities related to editing, such as what level of edits will be provided, timelines, etc.

-You can keep the scope as tight or loose as you want in order to outline the responsibilities of either party, but remember that the tighter the scope is, the less likely you will experience scope creep.
+You can keep the scope as tight or loose as you want in order to outline the responsibilities of either party, but remember that the tighter the scope is, the less likely you are to experience scope creep.

 What is Scope Creep?